thebreckoning/LaikaTek/README.md

 - Final testing

 # Currently working on:
-- Getting the Docker app to authenticate to the Azure Key vault.
+- Getting the Docker app to authenticate to the Azure Key vault
 - Establishing a secure database connection using my Azure key